A. Serdar Simsek

 I am still pursuing both lines of research in my thesis, since many interesting questions are yet to be answered in these areas.

-In addition, I developed an interest in consumer choice models during my appointment in Cornell ORIE.
+In addition, I pursued my interest in consumer choice models during my appointment in Cornell ORIE.
 Currently, I have been working on robust estimation methods for a relatively new choice model based on Markov Chains.

 I have been conducting research in the sustainable operations area as well.
 In particular, I am working on the supply chain analysis of contract farming.